TimT-code/stylZ/README.md

 # stylZ
-Related to my IDxyz library/code - a shortener for code targeting an element id to add css, color, etc.. - Like jQuery, only just element id's so far.
-Method chaining
+Related to my IDxyz library/code - a shortener for code targeting an element id to add css, color, etc..

+Still working on this fun project - (Bugs:more than one tag doesn't work, and querySelector('*') doesn't work yet either)

+Like jQuery - Method chaining - Unique abbreviations

 Some test code - compare length of code - The id's and color's name's characters are same length to compare.

 Use 'stylZ' or 'Z_' (similar to typing 'jQuery' or '$')

-//test code - compare length of code - The id's and color's name's characters are same length to compare

 var test_img='https://codepen.io/assets/avatars/user-avatar-80x80-fd2a2ade7f141e06f8fd94c000d6ac7a.png';